signalfx/splunk-otel-android/README.md

 #### Detection of slow or frozen renders

-By default, Splunk RUM will detect and report slow and frozen screen renders.
+By default, Splunk RUM detects and reports slow or frozen screen renders.
 To disable this feature, call `.disableSlowRenderingDetection()` on the `Config.Builder`.